dlops-io/mega-pipeline/README.md

 * 🇮🇳Task D [translate_text](https://github.com/dlops-io/mega-pipeline/tree/main/translate_text):
 * 🔊Task E [synthesis_audio](https://github.com/dlops-io/mega-pipeline/tree/main/synthesis_audio):

-Each team will create a Docker containers to build all the tasks.
+Each team will create a Docker containers to execute all the tasks.
 Each team will use a unique group-number to track the overall progress.
 The overall progress of this mega pipeline can be viewed [here](https://ac215-mega-pipeline.dlops.io/)

 ## GCP Credentials File:
-Download the json file and place inside <app_folder>/secrets:
+Download the json file and place inside the secrets folder:
 <a href="https://static.us.edusercontent.com/files/mlca0YEYdvkWPNEowJ0o4hOd" download>mega-pipeline.json</a>

 ## GCS Bucket Details: